-After 40 hours of researching the most popular car subwoofers from the most trusted audio brands, I spent a weekend testing the nine best powered subwoofers.
+After 40 hours of researching the most popular car subwoofers from the most trusted audio brands, I spent a weekend testing the nine best car subwoofers.
 The Rockford Fosgate P300 emerged as the best performing car subwoofer overall with its exceptionally pristine low-end and powerful amp capable of creating massive bass.
 That said, the Pioneer TS-WX1210A was actually the highest ranked subwoofer, despite a slightly less stellar performance.
 The low market price combined with high-end performance makes up the difference, which is why it's our pick for best value subwoofer.

 Rockford Fosgate P300